TIBCOSoftware/flogo-contrib/activity/filter/README.md

 weight: 4603
 ---

-# Aggregate
+# Filter
-This activity allows you to filter data and calculate an average or sliding average.
+This activity allows you to filter out data in a streaming pipeline, can also be used in flows.

 ## Installation